 10 tips for successful ERP across borders

-- Establish an improvement culture: The shorter the phases of a project can be divided into, the greater is the chance of success.
+- Establish an improvement culture: The shorter phases a project can be divided into, the greater is the chance of success.
 Prioritize what is most important first, and always have a future phase planned, where you can park unresolved tasks or change requests.
 This way you will be able to maintain a direction without losing momentum.

-- Think quality and ownership together: Quality assurance outside a process is overhead.
+- Think quality and ownership together: Quality assurance outside a process is an overhead.
 Quality assurance incorporated in a process is proactivity.
 Processes that have built-in quality assurance provide the best basis for innovation and consistency in implementation.

-- Do not underestimate local conditions: Whenever you assume something about ERP systems across borders, assume you’re wrong.
+- Do not underestimate local culture and conditions: Whenever you assume something about ERP systems across borders, assume you’re wrong.
 The surprises are always hidden in the details, not in the main processes.
 Never underestimate local complexity and make sure to involve local stakeholders.

 - Clean up processes: The implementation of a new system is hard work against habitual thinking and old action patterns.
 Some deviations are necessary, others are simply a reminiscence from previous workflows.
 Clean up the processes and requirements.
 If they are not formalized, then eliminate them.
 It is a much bigger task to implement and embed a global process, than it is to define it.

 - International implementations have greater potential: Increased structure and fixed processes are not necessarily the right model for all.
 A company can run on principles and values alone without a single formalized process.
-But when it comes to international ERP implementations structure is necessary to guarantee a bottom line lift.
+But when it comes to international ERP implementations, structure is necessary to guarantee a bottom-line lift.
 And because many processes are repeatable from one country to another, you can achieve great synergies by having an appropriate structure that can be reused widely within the organization.

 - Surprises lie in the details: In practice, the plan never fits 100%.
 There will always be ongoing fine-tuning of the project caused by internal or external changes.
 Plans are only worth something if they can be adapted to the changed conditions for success.
-And changes within a project may actually be something you continuously are searching for in order to be able to identify and realize new potentials and synergies, but make sure there is a formalized process for managing change requests, so you ensure a realistic process and functional definition of the project.
+And changes within a project may be something you continuously are searching for in order to identify and realize new potentials and synergies, but make sure there is a formalized process for managing change requests, so you ensure a realistic process and functional definition of the project.